AdaCore/ada-spark-rfcs/features/rfc-ghost-fields-and-parameters.md

 Ghost Parameters
 ----------------

-The Ghost aspect can be specified for a parameters.
+The Ghost aspect can be specified for a parameter.
 E.g.:

 ```Ada
 procedure Some_Procedure (X : Integer; Y : Integer with Ghost);